-325 5 The effects of PF on consumer persistence
+5 The effects of PF on consumer persistence

-To understand whether the evolution of PF can rescue consumers from environmental changes, three specific 326 disturbances are considered: a sudden environmental change where the center of the resource niche is instanta-327 neously shifted at a distance Δy from the initial niche center (e.g. Domínguez-García et al., 2019), an ecosystem 328 disturbance where consumer mortality d increases gradually by Δd , and a constantly changing environment, 329 where the niche center is displaced at constant speed c.
-The mutation process driving the diversification of 330 resources and consumers in the system should help to recover trait diversity after a disturbance.
-To assess the 331 effects of those disturbances on the resource-consumer system, the proportion of consumer biomass lost after the 332 disturbance is calculated once a new equilibrium is reached.
-The difference in the mean foraging trait before and 333 after each disturbance is also measured.
-334
+To understand whether the evolution of PF can rescue consumers from environmental changes, three specific disturbances are considered: a sudden environmental change where the mode y_0 eenter of the resource niche is instantaneously shifted at a distance Δy from the initial niche center, $y_0 + \Delta y$ (e.g. Domínguez-García et al., 2019), an ecosystem disturbance where consumer mortality d increases gradually by Δd , and a constantly changing environment, where the mode y_0 of the niche is displaced at constant speed c, $y_0 + ct$.
+The mutation process driving the diversification of resources and consumers in the system should help to recover trait diversity after a disturbance.
+To assess the effects of those disturbances on the resource-consumer system, the proportion of consumer biomass lost after the disturbance is calculated once a new equilibrium is reached.
+The difference in the mean foraging trait before and after each disturbance is also measured.

-The resource-consumer system is initialized with consumers carrying a high mean PF trait ($\bar{z} \approx 0.9$ with parameter values set as in Table 1).
-For each disturbance strength and type, the stability metrics of the system with PF evolution is compared to those of the system with RF only, in which the foraging trait of consumers is monomorphic (z = 0) and fixed ($\partial_z^2 C = 0$).
+Before the perturbation, we start with a resource-consumer system at equilibrium for each system: with PF evolution and with fixed RF, that is the foraging trait of consumers is monomorphic (z=0) and does not evolve $(\partial_z^2 C=0)$.
+In the system with PF evolution, the mean PF trait is stabilized around a high value, $\bar{z}\approx 0.9$, with the parameters set in Table 1.
+The resource-consumer system is initialized with consumers earrying a high mean PF trait $(\bar{z}\approx 0.9)$ with parameter values set as in Table 1).
+For each disturbance strength and type, we wait until a new equilibrium is reached.
+The stability metrics of the system with PF evolution is compared to those of the system with fixed RF at this new equilibrium. , in which the foraging trait of consumers is monomorphic (z=0) and fixed $(\partial_z^2 C=0)$.
 For all disturbance types, the disturbance strength is increased until the consumer population goes to extinction, in order to compute the maximal disturbance level that the system can tolerate.
+Monomorphic systems for different foraging trait values are also initialized to test their response to disturbances.

-341 5.1 Ecosystem disturbance and constant environmental change
+5.1 Ecosystem disturbance and constant environmental change

 In reaction to increasing levels of consumer mortality, the system with PF evolution behaves as the system with fixed RF.
-Indeed, after each increment of mortality the new biomass of consumers is similar; and the consumers disappears for the same mortality rate (Figure 4a).
+Indeed, after each increment of mortality the new biomass of consumers is similar; and the consumers disappear for the same mortality rate (Figure 4a).
 Moreover, at each mortality increase, consumers in the system with PF evolution gradually reduce their foraging trait, until PF ultimately disappears (color scale in Figure 4a).
+Indeed, increased mortality leads to reduced competition between consumers via their reduced density, and to the non-viability of the niche edge for consumers, both leading to a reduction in PF trait.
 Controlled monomorphic systems having low PF values better tolerate higher mortality rates (Figure 4b), which indicates that when PF is fixed it has a negative effect on the persistence of consumers facing increases in mortality.

 Turning to the constant environmental change, the system with PF evolution tolerates niche displacement better than the system with fixed RF, up to a certain point when it disappears suddenly, earlier than its counterpart (Figure 4c).
 Moreover, as in the case of ecosystem disturbance, the mean PF value decreases for faster environmental changes (color scale in Figure 4c).
-Controlled monomorphic systems having low PF values tolerates faster environmental changes (Figure 4d), which indicates that when PF is fixed it has a negative effect on the persistence of consumers facing constant environmental change.
+Controlled monomorphic systems having low PF values tolerate faster environmental changes (Figure 4d), which indicates that when PF is fixed it has a negative effect on the persistence of consumers facing constant environmental change.